samzipper/website-HEAL/content/ValuesAndExpectations/_index.md

  - Be present and in the office a reasonable amount.
 In-person interaction with colleagues is extremely beneficial, even though the benefits can be intangible and hard to quantify.
  - Attend, participate in, and occasionally lead group meetings.
  - Help train and mentor other members of the lab when they need it.
- - Present your work at university events, for other research groups (if invited), and at conferences
+ - Present your work at university events, for other research groups (if invited), and at conferences.
  - Share your work with the scientific community by presenting at conferences and writing peer-reviewed publications.
 A typical M.S. thesis will be 1-2 papers and a typical Ph.D. dissertation will be 3-4 papers.
  - Apply for grants.
 They don't have to be big.
 It’s a valuable experience, and best to get it early.
  - Think about what you want for your career, and talk to Sam to make sure you’re getting the correct training for your next job.
-Apply for your next job when you’re ready, but at least 6-9 months before you'll need it.
+Apply for your next job when you’re ready, but with plenty of lead time before you'll need it.
  - You were hired because you have unique skills and knowledge.
 Challenge others (respectfully) when your opinion is different, and treat the rest of the lab to your unique expertise.
  - Make sure we can access your data when you leave the lab (see ['Data Management' section](#data-management)).
  - If you have a problem with Sam, please tell him about it!
 He has a thick skin and will not hold it against you.
 If you aren’t comfortable with that, talk to Annette Delaney (KGS HR director) or someone else that can support you and help Sam improve.